mnbvmnbv2/video-group-merger/README.md

 - Be mindful of video names, the script should handle spaces and some other special characters, but there might be some characters that makes the script crash

-## youtube-uploader
-- Supports chunked upload
-- You need to setup youtube api credentials: https://console.cloud.google.com/apis/credentials
-- Both OAuth and API keys need to be placed in /Keys folder
-- You must enable YouTube Data API v3 in the API project you create

 ## Tools used
 **Libraries**
 - subprocesses